Rosina (1807 ship): Career

 Rosina first appeared in Lloyd's Register in 1808.

-On 3 September 1808 Rosina, Brodig, master, arrived at Gothenburg from Plymouth.
+On 3 September 1808, Rosina, Brodig, master, arrived at Gothenburg from Plymouth.
 Then on 10 November she was on shore near Whitstable as she was sailing for Plymouth with a load of timber.
 She had struck on a sandbank but boats had pulled her off.
-On 21 July she resumed her voyage to Plymouth.
+On 21 July, she resumed her voyage to Plymouth.
 As she was not taking on much water it was believed that she had not suffered material damage.
-On 1 December she arrived at Weymouth on her way from Gothenburg to Plymouth, together with some other vessels that had lost their cables and anchors in the Downs.
+On 1 December, she arrived at Weymouth on her way from Gothenburg to Plymouth, together with some other vessels that had lost their cables and anchors in the Downs.

 Fate

-Rosina, Samuelson, master, from North America, was driven ashore at Ballyrattan Bay, near Cork, in November 1810 and was expected to go to pieces.
+Rosina, Samuelson, master, from North America, was driven ashore at Ballyrattan Bay, near Cork, on 27 November 1810, and was expected to go to pieces.

+Postscript

+Rosina, ID:W08818, appears in an inventory of shipwrecks at Ballycotton conducted by Mizen Archeology in 2021.